WebAssembly/design/Rationale.md

 ## NaN bit pattern propagation

-In general, WebAssembly's floating point operations propagate NaN bit patterns.
+In general, WebAssembly's floating point operations provide the guarantee that a NaN returned from an operation won't have new bits set in its fractional field, except the most significant bit.

-When an operation has a NaN operand, it returns a NaN result with the same bit pattern.
-This is done in accordance with IEEE 754-2008, and it also has the desirable property of making it easier to port interpreters to WebAssembly that use NaN-boxing, because they can rely on the property that if an arithmetic operation has no non-canonical NaNs as input, its output is also canonical.
+This is intended to support interpreters running on WebAssembly that use NaN-boxing, because they can rely on the property that if an arithmetic operation has no non-canonical NaNs as input, its output is also canonical.

 The specific bit-pattern rules are modeled after what numerous popular